Lorena Vila – Integrative Arts Psychotherapist

 Working integratively means that I use the most relevant theories and research for our work together.
 Whether it’s affective neuroscience, somatic approaches, attachment theory, psychodynamic theory or another model, I share the approaches I’m using as we work.

-We can also use the arts to bring in metaphor, dream work and nature connection to allow a lens to focus on your intuition, needs, your emotions and relationships.
-It can be difficult to summarise the change that can happen through psychotherapy, as it is so personal, so I can offer a poem for what it has meant for me:
+Arts can also mean using metaphor, dream work and nature connection to allow a lens to focus on your intuition, your emotions and relationships.
+It can be difficult to summarise the change that can happen through psychotherapy, as it is so personal, so I can offer a poem for what it has meant for me

 I have found that travelling in,